Accelerating Newton-Schulz Iteration for Orthogonalization via Chebyshev-type Polynomials: Applications

 \subsection{Experiments}

-Following the work \cite{li2020efficient}, we benchmark the performance of Riemannian optimization methods on the task of training CNN with orthogonal constraints.
+Following the work \citep{li2020efficient}, we benchmark the performance of Riemannian optimization methods on the task of training CNN with orthogonal constraints.
+We train Wide ResNet \citep{zagoruyko2016wide} on classification of CIFAR-10.
 The convolutional kernels $K \in \mathbb{R}^{c_{out}\times c_{in} \times k \times h}$ are reshaped into $p\times n=c_{out} \times (c_{in} \cdot k \cdot h)$ matrices, which are restricted to Stiefel manifold.
-We optimize these parameters using Riemannian SGD with momentum and Riemannian ADAM, using vector transport and proposed polar retraction.
-These algorithms are described in Appendix \ref{apx:algorithms}.
+We optimize these parameters using Riemannian SGD with momentum and Riemannian ADAM, using vector transport and proposed polar retraction (see Appendix \ref{apx:algorithms}, \ref{apx:hyperparameters}).
 Other parameters are optimized with standard SGD or ADAM.
-We train Wide ResNet \cite{zagoruyko2016wide} on classification of CIFAR-10.
-For Riemannian SGD and ADAM learning rate is set to $0.2$ and $0.4$ for parameters restricted to Stiefel manifold and $0.01$ otherwise.
-For SGD and ADAM learning rate is set to $0.1$ and $0.0003$ respectively.
-The experiments are run on 1 V100 GPU.

-Table \ref{table:wrn_training} shows that our method has the lowest per epoch training time among other retractions, while achieving the same accuracy.
+Tables \ref{table:wrn_training}, \ref{table:wrn_training_adam} show that our method has the lowest per epoch training time among other retractions, while achieving the same accuracy.
 It has a simple explanation.
-To form the matrix $W \in \mathbb{R}^{n\times n}$ for Cayley retraction, 3 matmuls are needed (see \ref{eq:matrix_W}) and multiplying by $W$ has asymptotics $\mathcal{O}(n^2p)$.
-In contrast, forming matrix $A$ in equation~\ref{eq:grad_step} using projection formula \ref{eq:projection} requires 2 matmuls; multiplications with $n\times p, p\leq n$ matrix in Newton-Schulz iterations have asymptotics $\mathcal{O}(np^2)$.
+To form the matrix $W \in \mathbb{R}^{n\times n}$ for Cayley retraction as in \citep{li2020efficient}, 3 matmuls are needed (see \ref{eq:matrix_W}) and multiplying by $W$ has asymptotics $\mathcal{O}(n^2p)$.
+Cayley retraction can also be done using the Woodbury formula with asymptotics $\mathcal{O}(np^2)$, but more matmuls (see Appendix \ref{apx:algorithms}).
+In contrast, forming $\pi_X(\xi)$ using formula \ref{eq:projection} requires 2 matmuls; multiplications with $n\times p, p\leq n$ matrix $A$ in CANS have asymptotics $\mathcal{O}(np^2)$.